Training in Surgical Research: EAES initiative

 - Should respect mentors’ time and use resources responsibly

-The outcome of the mentorship is to submit a full research proposal through the EAES grant funding by 30th March 2018.
-Three to Five small grants will be selected by April-May 2018.
+The outcome of the mentorship is to submit a full research proposal through the EAES grant funding in March/April.
+Three to Five small grants will be selected by April/May.

 3. On line research methodology education and assessment

 An additional (an optional) educational module will be provided.
 The aim of this project is to provide an on line educational material and resources to help the resident to have in-depth understanding of research methodology and assessment that can assist them in their research project.
 There will be an online assessment module (optional for those residents who wish to pursue an EAES certificate in surgical research).